n-kamata/ObjectDetection/README.md

 ## Dataset

 ### Dataset analysis
-Before we start model training, we check ramdom images in the dataset.
+Before I start model training, I check ramdom images in the dataset.
-We extract ramdom 10 images and result is [here](https://github.com/n-kamata/ObjectDetection/blob/master/Exploratory%20Data%20Analysis.ipynb).
+I extract ramdom 10 images and result is [here](https://github.com/n-kamata/ObjectDetection/blob/master/Exploratory%20Data%20Analysis.ipynb).
-We can see the figure using this nootebook:
+I can see the figure using this nootebook:

 ```
 open jupytor nootebook